 17. Many Malaysian ships are provided with radio equipment, portable or otherwise for use in the ship's survival craft.
 This equipment is capable of transmitting signals on 500 kHz and 8364 kHz, and may also be capable of transmitting signals on 2182 kHz.
 It will be capable of receiving signals on 500 kHz, and may also be capable of receiving signals on 2182 kHz.
-The equipment includes an automatic keying device which can be set at will to key the radiotelegraph alarm signal on 500 kHz followed by the distress signal, or the distress on 8634 kHz without the radiotelegraph alarm signal on the radiotelephony frequency of 2128 kHz.
+The equipment includes an automatic keying device which can be set at will to key the radiotelegraph alarm signal on 500 kHz followed by the distress signal, or the distress on 8634 kHz without the radiotelegraph alarm signal.
+They may carry equipment capable of sending out the two-tone alarm signal on the radiotelephony frequency of 2128 kHz.